Taxation of Nonresident Aliens

 If you are any of the following, you must file a return:

-- However, if your only U.S. source income is wages in an amount less than the personal exemption amount (see Publication 501), you are not required to file.
+- However, if your only U.S. source income is wages in an amount less than the personal exemption amount (see Publication 501, Exemptions, Standard Deduction, and Filing Information), you are not required to file.

-- A nonresident alien individual not engaged in a trade or business in the United States with U.S. income on which the tax liability was not satisfied by the withholding of tax at the source.
+- A nonresident alien individual who is not engaged in a trade or business in the United States and has U.S. income on which the tax liability was not satisfied by the withholding of tax at the source.

 - A representative or agent responsible for filing the return of an individual described in (1) or (2),